ROOTS Rendezvous

 Food

 Meals are not included in the cost of the program.
 Students should bring their own food.
 The outdoor kitchen and fridge are limited to classes, instructors and volunteers.
 Folks will be slinging some delicious meals and/or treats during the weekend!
-Cash only.
-They will be available Saturday lunch and dinner, Sunday breakfast, lunch and dinner, Monday breakfast and lunch. approximately $15 a plating with generous portions of local and organic fixings.
-Cash only
+They will be available Saturday lunch and dinner, Sunday lunch and dinner.
+Cash.

 No Dogs.
 We love dogs!
 Please don’t bring yours though as it adds a layer of complexity that we need to avoid.